IGBIllinois/Robinson_Lab/bee_counting/README.md

 - `-t integer`		The maximum amount a bee can travel between frames in pixels.
 - `-v filename`		Optional video file created by findbees.py
 - `-o filename`		Optional video to create with bee numbers overlayed.

+The bee statistics including information on bees with tracking errors is returned in standard out when running this program.